Don’t Let It Bury You

 I am aware that the dance floor will close.
 When I see the crowd thinning and the lights changing, I encourage my body to slow down and remember the truth: There is healing in movement and music; but also in the stand-still, in the heart’s beat, in the truthful feeling of something, anything—as long as you don’t let it bury you.

 Eloghosa Osunde is a Nigerian writer and photographer whose work explores grief, trauma, loss and love in human relationships.
 In 2014, she received the Hamill Scholarship for Creative Writing at the University of Nottingham.
 She is an alumna of the Farafina Creative Writing Workshop.
 Her selection of vignettes, 'Shapes' was edited and published online by Chimamanda Adichie in 2015.
 Eloghosa's work in visual storytelling was recently selected by The New York Times for its annual portfolio review series.
 She is working on her debut novel.
 Find her here: eloghosaosunde.com

 Enter your email address to receive notifications for author Eloghosa Osunde

-You have been added to the notification list for author Eloghosa Osunde
+Confirmation link sent to your email to add you to notification list for author Eloghosa Osunde